pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 as the primary selection <ug-selection>`, and then click on the :ref:`inspector action <ug-toggle-inspector>` icon.
 Alternatively, you can long-press (more than a half-second or so) either the left mouse button or a VR pinch action on a model, whether selected or not.
-There is also a :doc:`keyboard shortcut
+There is also a :ref:`keyboard shortcut
-<CheatSheet>`.
+<ug-keyboard-shortcuts>`.

 When the mouse or keyboard shortcut is used to enter inspector mode, the selected model will be shown in the middle of the application window at an